Library Fact Sheets

 How do I get the TPS Board Announcement?

 The PSDM is linked to the TPS home page when available, or you may request it from you military personnel office.
 TPS Boards are announced by the Air Force Personnel Center (AFPC), Randolph Air Force Base.
 They create announcements in the Personnel Services Delivery Messages (PSDM) system which are then circulated to the military personnel offices and then down through the chain of command.
+USAF civilian and military should be able to view PSDMs from the MyPers web site.
+Search for "TPS."
 The board announcement is typically made at least 45 days prior to the application due date.